Tricia Pinto, Victim Care Navigator

 Tricia lives in Sandy Hook, Connecticut with her husband and teenage son.
 She enjoys spending time with her family, traveling and reading.

 A native of the Danbury area, Corinne Ofgang received a Master of Science degree in Clinical Mental Health Counseling at Western Connecticut State University.
 Her undergraduate degree is in the Social Sciences, with a concentration in conflict resolution from the same university.
+She is currently pursuing a PhD in Health Sciences.
 Prior to joining the Center for Support and Wellness she worked as a clinician at a local substance abuse and behavioral health agency in Connecticut.
 In this capacity, she was responsible for facilitating psychoeducational and therapeutic support groups, as well as comprehensive assessments and individual counseling for clients with co-occurring conditions.

 She is known for a warm, relaxed, and comfortable approach to counseling and is a professional member of the American Counseling Association and the Connecticut Counseling Association.
 Corinne believes in treating all clients with unconditional positive regard, and works to understand their struggles through a trauma-informed lens.
-Corinne’s favorite activities outside of work are hiking and spending time with her husband and family.
+Corinne’s favorite activities outside of work are hiking and spending time with her husband, family and Labradoodle, Iris.